-Like the previous DC generator, the operation of the Synchronous Generator is also based on Faraday's law of electromagnetic induction and works in a similar way to the automotive alternator.
-The difference this time is that the synchronous generator produces a three-phase AC voltage output from its stator windings, unlike the DC generator which produces a single DC or direct current output.
+Like the DC generator in the previous tutorial, the operation of a Synchronous Generator is also based on Faraday's law of electromagnetic induction, working in a similar fashion to an automotive type alternator.
+The difference this time is that the synchronous generator generates a three-phase AC voltage output from its stator windings, unlike the DC generator which produces a single DC or direct current output.
 Single-phase synchronous generators are also available for low power domestic wind turbine synchronous generator systems.

 Basically, the synchronous generator is a synchronous electro-mechanical machine used as a generator and consists of a magnetic field on the rotor that rotates and a stationary stator containing multiple windings that supplies the generated power.
 The rotors magnetic field system (excitation) is created by using either permanent magnets mounted directly onto the rotor or energised electromagnetically by an external DC current flowing in the rotor field windings.
 This DC field current is transmitted to the synchronous machine's rotor via slip rings and carbon or graphite brushes.
 Unlike the previous DC generator, synchronous generators do not require complex commutation allowing for a simpler construction.

 Then the synchronous generator operates in a similar way to the automotive car alternator and consists of the two following common parts:

 When talking about the "synchronous generator", the terminology used for the description of the machines parts is the reverse to that for the description of the DC generator.
 The field windings are the windings producing the main magnetic field which are the rotor windings for a synchronous machine, and the armature windings are the windings where the main voltage is induced usually called the stator windings.
 In other words, for a synchronous machine, the rotor windings are the field windings and the stator windings are the armature windings as shown.